Platinum/Palladium Printing, Gum over Platinum

 This workshop is offered twice per year, in early spring and late fall.

-Mid March is a time of changeable weather, and with it often dramatic lighting and atmospherics.
-There can be snow on the ground, or glorious sunshine, and participants will need to be well prepared.
+Mid May is a time of changeable weather, and with it often dramatic lighting and atmospherics.
 One thing that can be stated with certainty, the waterfalls in the valley will be booming (you can hear Yosemite Falls from the gallery classroom).
 It is a great time for a primarily indoor program with short opportunities to photograph the spectacular vistas in Yosemite Valley.

 Mid November typically has long bid adieu to the summer crowds.
 The weather is unpredictable and often unstable, leading to a high chance for dramatic clouds, mist, and rain or snow.
 By this time the cottonwoods and maples are typically bare, and the oaks have not yet shed their seasonal foliage.
 The contrast between pale granite and dark trees creates wonderful visual forms, perfect for exploring the rich tonalities inherent in platinum/palladium printing.